Scent Detection Training For Dogs – Itsaboutdog

 • A carrying case

 Important Safety Note: Dogs should never come into direct contact with essential oils, some of which can be toxic.
-Use droppers or gloves when handling, and always contain smells inside jars or tins.
+Use droppers or gloves when handling; always contain smells inside jars or tins.

 How to Use a Scent Training Kit

-1. Introduce the scent by holding a treat in one hand and a tin containing an oil-soaked cotton swab in the other.
+1. Introduce the scent by holding a treat and a tin containing an oil-soaked cotton swab in one hand.

 2. Reward your dog for sniffing or targeting the tin.